 Alkymi Data Inbox takes the heavy lift off investment firms’ shoulders, enabling rapid data extraction and fully auditable data.
 With Data Inbox, firms can:

-- Automate real-time extraction of diverse ESG performance data types using a combination of machine learning, MLP, and computer vision.
+- Automate real-time extraction of diverse ESG performance data types using a combination of machine learning, NLP, and computer vision.

 - Collect a broad set of auditable ESG data to accurately track performance across material ESG factors and help prepare ESG-factor fund reports.